movoki/sensor-watcher/README.md

 # ChangeLog

+## 0.10

+- Continuous BLE scan mode that can be enabled by setting the scan_duration to 255.

+- More tuning to the BLE advertisement timing to improve data reception rate at the gateways.

+- Better timestamping for measurements from nodes to support parallel redundant BLE gateways.

 ## 0.9

 - Added support for extended and long-range BLE advertisements for chips that support BT5.

 - Changed the format for BT4 node advertisements.
 If you are using SensorWatcher as BLE nodes with previous releases, please upgrade both sensor and gateway nodes to this release at the same time.

-- Do not start the WiFi driver if the SSID is not set.
+- Does not start the WiFi driver if the SSID is not set.
 For BLE-only use cases.

 ## 0.8